cs394-w19/upcycle-floral/README.md

 #### Done!

-## Platform constraints for development

-## Platform constraints for deployment

 ## Dependencies not handle by app's package manager

 We have a continuous integration add on called Travis that automatically deploys our code to firebase.